NozeIO/redi-s/README.md

 Redis is a key/value store.
 That is, it acts like a big Dictionary that can be modified from multiple processes.
-Above we list the available `KEYS`, the we set the key `theanswer` to the value 42, and retrieve it.
+Above we list the available `KEYS`, then we set the key `theanswer` to the value 42, and retrieve it.
 (Redis provides [great documentation](https://redis.io/commands) on the available commands, Redi/S implements many, but not all of them).